rich-eli/asteroids-js/README.md

 * Keep track of score and high score.
 * Start with three lives, lose each one upon impact with an asteroid.
 Impacted asteroids will be destroyed.
 Loss of all lives results in "Game Over".
 * Blink at spawn (New Game/After loss of life).
 At this state player is invincible/impervious to any asteroid impacts.
-* New levels = faster and more asteroids.
+* Level Up = faster and more asteroids.

 Play Here:
 https://rich-eli.github.io/asteroids-js/asteroids-js/